LaBoulange/tezos-baker/README.md

     - `BAKER_ACCOUNT_HASH`: The tzXXX address of your baker.
     - `BAKER_LIQUIDITY_BAKING_SWITCH`: The liquidity baking vote (off, on, or pass).
 See https://tezos.gitlab.io/active/liquidity_baking.html for more details.
     - `TEZPAY_ACCOUNT_HASH`: The tzYYY address of your payout account.
-    - `TEZPAY_ACCOUNT_PRIVATE_KEY`: The unencrypted private key of your payout account.
-SECURITY WARNING: This account should only hold enough XTZ to pay your delegators.
-Since this key is stored unencrypted on your machine, an attacker with access to it could withdraw your funds.
-We strongly recommend using a more secure system, such as a Ledger or a remote signer, as soon as possible.
-For more information, see https://docs.tez.capital/tezpay/tutorials/how-to-setup/
     - `TEZPAY_FEES`: The baking fee you wish to charge your delegators, ranging from 0 (0%) to 1 (100%).
 - Next, follow the step-by-step instructions in the `initial-setup.sh` file from this repository.
 Don't execute this file as a script.
 Instead, copy and run the instructions one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.